AntonioSilvaAzevedo/new-dt-money/README.md

 ## Instalação

-Instale this project with npm
+Instal this project with npm

 ```bash
   - npm install